SaraAlaa248/C-Storing-System/README.md

-# projectStoreC-
+# C# Storing System
-C# desktop project for storing systems
+A C# desktop project for storing systems.